codelitdev/courselit/docs/widgets.md

 A CourseLit compatible widget exports an object called `metadata` which contains meta information about the widget.
 The `metadata` object has a property called `name`.
 Read more about the structure of a widget below.

 ## Structure
-A widget needs to export three objects which are described below.
+A widget needs to export the following objects in order for it to be detected by CourseLit.
 The names of the objects should be the same for every widget.

-1. **widget**: This is a [React](https://reactjs.org/) component which will be visible to the end user as the actual widget.
+1. **metadata**: This is a plain JSON object which specifies the configuration of the widget.
+2. **widget**: The actual React component which will be visible on the public facing site.
-2. **adminWidget**: This is a React component which will be visible in the admin area.
+3. **adminWidget**: This is an optional React component which will be visible in the admin area.
 This component is used to provide access to the settings and data of the widget to administrators of the app.
-3. **metadata**: This is a plain JSON object which specifies the configuration of the widget.

 The `widget` and `adminWidget` components receive the following props from the system.